ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose-cylc.md

 Configurations obtained in this way cannot be pushed back to the remote, so use of this command is recommended for testing and examining configurations.

 #### Local and remote copy (new remote configuration) {: #rosie-copy }

+Before creating a new remote copy of the configuration, please read [these guidelines](https://code.metoffice.gov.uk/trac/roses-u/) on what should be stored in the Rosie repository.

 ```
 rosie copy <suite-id>/<branch>